Bylaws of Graduate Council

 - Each member of the Graduate Faculty shall be affiliated with the voting unit of his or her principal appointment.
 Any member of the Graduate Faculty whose principal appointment is not with an established voting unit shall be assigned to the voting unit that nominated the individual for membership in the Graduate Faculty.

-- The chief academic administrator of the voting unit, or an individual designated by that administrator, shall preside over that voting unit for the purpose of conducting elections to the Council.
+- The chief academic administrator of the voting unit, or an individual designated by that administrator, shall preside over that voting unit for the purpose of conducting secret and secure elections to the Council.

 - Faculty membership in the Council shall be limited to Members of the Graduate Faculty.